Corporate philanthropy to enable growth

 · Complimentary tickets are offered to concerts chosen by sponsors and their guests.

-· The Academy of Young Artists can present a private concert, if desired.
+· We can present a private concert, if desired.

-· About forty thousand copies of the Festival's brochures and flyers are printed and each will bear the logo of the sponsors.
+· About thirty thousand copies of the Festival's brochures and flyers are printed and each will bear the logo of the sponsors.

 · The Festival's 100-page program booklet can feature a full page of colour advertising.